E Company, 506th Infantry Regiment: Carentan

 The capture of Carentan would allow the Americans to link Omaha and Utah beaches, providing access for armor and equipment.
 The Germans were aware of its strategic importance and had established defenses.
 Donald Malarkey wrote later that Lieutenant Winters made him mortar sergeant of second platoon.

 The four-day Battle of Carentan began on 10 June 1944.
-E Company, along with Dog and Fox companies, were walking down the road to Carentan when they came to an intersection and one or two German machine gun teams began firing on them.
+On the morning of June 12, E Company, along with Dog and Fox companies, were walking down the road to Carentan when they came to a y-intersection, and one or two German machine gun teams began firing on them and pinned down Easy Company from a second-story window.
 Mortars and tanks soon joined the fight.
 The American soldiers all jumped into ditches for cover.
-Winters saw this and as Malarkey wrote, Winters "got hotter than I've ever seen him".
+Winters saw this, and as Malarkey wrote, Winters "got hotter than I've ever seen him."
+Seeing his men bunching up in the ditches—a move that made them easy targets—Lieutenant Richard Winters famously ran into the center of the road, shouting, "You’re gonna die here!
+Move!"
+This spurred 1st Platoon, led by Lieutenant Harry Welsh, to charge into the town.
 It was a fast attack, at the end of which Malarkey said that he could hear moans and groans of wounded soldiers and occasional gun shots.
 Also at the end of the battle Winters suffered a minor wound in his lower right leg by a ricocheting bullet fragment.
 The Germans mounted a counterattack, but 2nd Battalion held onto Carentan.